Link Exchange Guide – Effective Strategies to Swap Backlinks

 Have You Considered Facebook and Slack Groups?

-Link exchanging is fairly simple in these groups.
+A well executed link exchange is simple in these groups.
 If anyone is unwilling to participate in the exchange, they are kicked out of the group.
 The group’s self-policing ensures everyone adheres to the agreed-upon rules and regulations.

-Here’s a Facebook group I recommend for you to start off with: ‘B2B Bloggers Boost.’
+Here’s a Facebook group I recommend for you to start with: ‘B2B Bloggers Boost.’

 Slack groups: